 Dental sealant is a plastic material that is used in chewing surfaces of back teeth (Premolars and molars).
 This plastic sealant acts as a barrier and saves teeth from plaque and acids.
 It also protects sensitive areas of premolars and molars by making bonds into the fissures and pits.

 In starting, teeth are cleaned and dry.
-After this, dentist will apply sealant to the enamel of that particular tooth and then light is used on it.
+After this, the dentist will apply a sealant to the enamel of that particular tooth and then light is used on it.
 This process helps in drying the used sealant.
-Dental sealant can last up to the 10 years.
+A dental sealant can last up to 10 years.

 2. High acid bonding

 6. High susceptibility to desiccation

 Resin Modified Glass Ionomer

 4. Low susceptibility to desiccation